VicenteCholvi/TopologyOptimizationToolbox-/README.md

 ### Generating the Mesh
 The mesh can be generated with the provided functions.
-In order to do this, the mesh-Settings structure array must either not have a eld name import or have it set as false.
-The dimensions of the mesh and the element size are specied with the values of Lx, Ly, Lz, and d.
-These are the most important parameters that dene the mesh that will be generated; the rest of the values of the mesh-settings structure array can be loaded from the `defaultMeshSettings()` function(Before setting any values in order to not overwrite them).
+In order to do this, the mesh-Settings structure array must either not have a feld name import or have it set as false.
+The dimensions of the mesh and the element size are specifed with the values of Lx, Ly, Lz, and d.
+These are the most important parameters that defne the mesh that will be generated; the rest of the values of the mesh-settings structure array can be loaded from the `defaultMeshSettings()` function(Before setting any values in order to not overwrite them).
 The following example generates a mesh